yaya2devops/terraform-beginner-bootcamp-2023/README.md

 - We want to be more explicit about which version of the website we are serving.
 - We don't want cache is cleared entirely when any file changes

-The last is very expensive call.
+The last is very expensive call rather only what specified.

 Instead, implement content versioning to cache only when desired.
-- This is version one of the site
+- This is version one of the site;
-- This is version two of the site
+- This is version two of the site;

 We want it to be that explicit.